jbmoelker/now-travis/README.md

 # now-travis

+> Fork from [eliperelman/now-travis](https://github.com/eliperelman/now-travis) adapted to pass CLI arguments to Now CLI in child process.

 Automatically deploy to ∆ Now from Travis pushes.
 Setting up now-travis can:

 - Automatically create staging deployments for pull requests